cdeepakroy/usgating_miccai_2017/README.md

-MICCAI 2016 submission of my method for phase estimation and temporal super-resolution of cardiac ultrasound
+Latex files for our paper on an image-based method for phase estimation of cardiac ultrasound